nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. **Keyboard Navigation Skills**:
    Prudy is designed to enhance speed and productivity, especially when using keyboard shortcuts.
 Familiarize yourself with basic keyboard shortcuts, such as:
 <br>
-    - `Enter` to execute a command
+    - `Enter` to execute a command.
-    - `Tab` to auto-complete directory paths
+    - `Tab` to auto-complete directory paths.
-    - `Arrow keys` to navigate through previous commands These shortcuts will make it easier to work with Prudy’s CLI-based interface.
+    - `Arrow keys` to navigate through previous commands.
+      These shortcuts will make it easier to work with Prudy’s CLI-based interface.

 <br>